MuLx10/morph-payment-sdk/README.md

-# Morpho Crypto Payment Gateway SDK
+# Morph Crypto Payment Gateway SDK

 A plug-and-play SDK for vendors to accept crypto payments (USDT, cUSD, ETH, etc.) via QR codes, POS terminals, or payment links—with stablecoin settlement on the Morpho network.